 BEEKEEPER: beekeeping should be fun, but there is a maze of information available.
 We'll honestly share the pros and cons of various methods and equipment, helping you to decipher the most practical, and safe, ways to approach beekeeping.

 PRACTICAL: working hands-on with some of the hives here, we’ll demonstrate efficient and practical methods for handling and inspecting your bees to ensure smooth, stress-free beekeeping.
 You'll have an opportunity to handle the bees, brushing up on your handling skills and confidence.

 Q&A: perhaps the most valuable part of the workshop will be a question and answer session in an 'open clinic' style: an opportunity for you to share any existing challenges, concerns or knowledge gaps - expect practical, efficacious solutions.

 There will also be plenty of opportunity to ask questions throughout the day.

-OUR COURSES ARE ALL-INCLUSIVE:
+OUR WORKSHOPS ARE ALL-INCLUSIVE

 Bring a pair of wellies or sturdy boots with you, but please do not wear perfume or cologne as strong scents can cause problems for the bees.
 Do not drink alcohol the evening prior to attending.
-All delegates will be required to sign a declaration in order to take part in the day’s activities
+All delegates will be required to sign a declaration in order to take part in the day’s activities.

 We like to run our workshops fairly and honestly.
 Your booking secures a very limited place, so is non-refundable - if you can’t make it, you can send a friend or colleague instead.
-If at the end of any of our workshops you haven't enjoyed yourself and don’t believe that it has helped you to achieve what it set out to, we will gladly refund you 100% of the price you paid.

 WHAT HAPPENS NEXT?